-Region 1 Planning Council (R1PC) is responsible for developing the regional Metropolitan Transportation Plan (MTP), sometimes referred to as the long-range transportation plan (LRTP.)
+Region 1 Planning Council (RPC) is responsible for developing the regional Metropolitan Transportation Plan (MTP), sometimes referred to as the long-range transportation plan (LRTP.)
 This plan addresses the transportation system in Boone County, Winnebago County, and northern Ogle County, providing an innovative and sustainable framework for the region’s transportation network over the next 20 – 30 years.
 The purpose of this plan is to identify the region’s transportation vision, strategies, and priorities for the transportation system including highways, bridges, public transit, freight, and bicycle and pedestrian facilities.

 The current MTP, titled Transportation for Tomorrow (2040): A Long Range Transportation Plan for the Rockford Region, was last adopted by the MPO Policy Committee in July 2015.

-2020-2050 Metropolitan Transportation Plan
+2050 Metropolitan Transportation Plan

-Work has begun on the 2020-2050 MTP.
+Work has begun on the 2050 Metropolitan Transportation Plan (MTP).
 Updates on the progress of the plan will be posted below!